-A total of 88 heritage specialists are listed in the directory.
+There is a large number of heritage specialists listed in the directory.
 Their areas of expertise range from bats to whales, from Vikings to the history of bread, from story telling to traditional dance, and from charcoal making to military heritage.
 Specialists usually conduct their visits in or close to their own county, although many are prepared to travel.

 The directory indicates whether specialists are willing to undertake their visit through English or Irish.
 All of the specialists have been trained to communicate effectively with children.

 To apply for a Schools Visit, go to http://www.heritageinschools.ie/.

 The nature of the visit is as varied as the range of topics offered.
 The visit can be planned by teacher and specialist together.
 Many visits include a field trip, weather permitting, although some are exclusively classroom based and may involve;

 - Slide Shows